bartekwojcik/UserManagerShowoff/README.md

 # Clarifications
 - Instead of using ORM such as Entity Framework or nHibernate I decided to use plain SQL commands because I find it more important to show to you that I am familar with it.
-- I also decided to use Castle Windosor in integration tests just to show that I am capable of using this tool.
+- I also decided to use Castle Windsor in integration tests just to show that I am capable of using this tool.
 However I would not do so in production.
 See for instance: https://stackoverflow.com/questions/32594803/using-di-container-in-unit-tests

 # Resources used for cryptographic part of code:
 - https://medium.com/@mehanix/lets-talk-security-salted-password-hashing-in-c-5460be5c3aae